ikondra/vlm-vs-hate-memes/README.md

 Q4.
 Is any previously-identified content (particularly humor or sarcasm) directed at specific groups or individuals?
 Q5.
 Should this image with its overlaid text be considered racism hate?
 Explain your reasoning.

+## Chain-of-Thought 6 - CoT_race6

+***Prompt***
+This is an image that may contain racist content.
+Racism is defined as: actions, biases, prejudices, or beliefs on the part of one group or individual that discriminates against, marginalizes, or in any way oppresses another group or individual that is perceived as being racially different.
+With this knowledge, please answer the following questions, in order:
+Q1a.
+Is text present?
+Q1b.
+What does the text say?
+Q1c.
+Does the text contain hateful words or phrases?
+Q1d.
+List all explicit or implied meanings for any hateful words or phrases.
+Q2a.
+List all components and entities in the image.
+Q2b.
+What is happening in the image?
+Q2c.
+Does the image contain any hateful visuals?
+Q2d.
+List all explicit or implied meanings for any hateful visuals.
+Q3a.
+Considering the meanings of the overlaid text and the image, list all explicit or implied meanings of the whole input.
+Q3b.
+Do any of these meanings involve humor or sarcasm?
+Q3c.
+Is any humor or sarcasm directed at specific groups or individuals?
+Q3d.
+Is the humor or sarcasm derogatory, demeaning, or otherwise offensive?
+Q4.
+Should this image with its overlaid text be considered racism hate?
+Explain your reasoning.

 ## In-Context Learning Chain-of-Thought - in_context_learning_CoT

 ***Prompt***